dartlangfr/risk-codelab/docs/step-9.md

 ### Expose the index.html file

-Since the begining of this workshop when you ran your web app, Dartium started a web server on the fly who exposed the HTML files (and all others asserts).
+Since the begining of this workshop when you ran your web app, Dartium started a web server on the fly who exposed the HTML files (and all others assets).
 So, your task will be to create a server who will expose your HTML files.
 In a first step, add the default port and directory, and the mechanism to override them :

 ```Dart
 library risk.server;